 Fill the jars halfway with hot water, and then place them on the rack in the canner.
 Bring the canner to a simmer for 10 minutes (180˚F).
 Keep hot until you are ready to fill them.

 Remove the beef stock from the refrigerator and skim off the fat that has risen to the top.
+Discard excess fat.

-Spread a kitchen towel on the counter and check the jars.
-Unlock the cover of the canner, and remove it by tilting the lid away from you so that steam does not burn your face.
+Spread a kitchen towel on the counter, unlock the cover, and remove it by tilting the lid away from you so that steam does not burn your face.